natalieagus/50002/docs/Labs/lab2.md

 )
 ```

 The `blinker` module is instantiated here and then connected to `led`, which is the 8 LEDs connected to the side of the Alchitry Au Board.
 The reset button is also situated there.
-The input `clk` is powered by the FPGA, defaulted to `100MHz`.
+The input `clk` is powered by the FPGA, defaulted to `100MHz` unless you update the constraint file.

 <img src="{{ site.baseurl }}//docs/Labs/images/lab2/2024-10-23-14-11-25.png"  class="center_seventy no-invert"/>